tschiemer/minimr/README.md

 >   cooperating responders one second to send out their own response to
 >   "rescue" the records before they expire and are deleted.

-### Unicast responses

-`minimr` generally ignores the unicast response requested bit - well, it does not deal with any networking

 ### Name Compression

 `minimr` does not force you to use [name compression](https://tools.ietf.org/html/rfc6762#section-18.14) and does not automatically compress data provided by you.

-If you want to use name compression in responses, please implement this yourself.
+If you want to use name compression in responses, please implement this yourself - record callbacks/handlers essentially are provided with complete messages when writing responses, if they can remember which names were used where, this should be a piece of cake ;) (more or less).

 ## MIT License